-Off Campus Privilege
+Behaviour Off Campus - Off Campus Lunchtime Privilege

 From Grade 6 onwards, students are encouraged to take responsibility for their own personal safety and conduct via the 'off campus privilege' system.
-This privilege will be rescinded if abused.
 (See related document: Supervision Policy)

-All students attend sessions whereby the code of conduct for Off-campus Privilege is disseminated.
-The code of conduct below stipulates that every student must:
+All students attend sessions whereby the code of conduct for Off-campus Lunchtime Privilege is explained.
+The code of conduct stipulates that every student must: